shubham3000/tic-tac-toe-online/README.md

 ---
 ## 🎮 How to Play

-Login (Firebase).
+1️⃣ Login

-Go to Lobby.
+Firebase Authentication is required.

+2️⃣ Enter the Lobby

+Choose:

-Create or join a game using Game ID.
+Create Game

+Join Game using an ID

+3️⃣ Choose Who Starts

+Before creating a game you can pick:

-Player X = creator
+Player X

-Player O = joiner
+Player O

+4️⃣ Share Game ID

+Your friend joins using the same ID.

-Play turns in real-time.
+5️⃣ Play in Real Time

-When someone wins or it's a draw → Reset Game.
+Both boards sync instantly.

+6️⃣ Chat System

+Send text messages while playing.

+7️⃣ End of Round

+After a win or draw:

+Choose who starts next round (X or O)

+Board resets instantly

+8️⃣ Return to Lobby

+Use the Back button anytime.